Italy Wikipedia shuts down in EU protest

 Italy Wikipedia shuts down in protest at EU copyright law

-Italian Wikipedia blocked readers from its own pages on Monday in protest over the future of EU online copyright law.
+Italian Wikipedia blocked readers from its pages on Tuesday in protest over the future of EU online copyright law.

 Critics say the rules, due to be voted on this week, could put an end to memes and remixes, and require platforms to pay for linking to news.